4ngelica/Arquigrafia-legado/readme.md

 ## Configuration Tutorial

-- This projects use Laravel Messenger for Laravel 4, and need to run migrate:
+- This project use Laravel Messenger for Laravel 4, and need to run migrate:

 ```bash
 php artisan migrate --package=cmgmyr/messenger